addrummond/numberize/README.markdown

 script is not aware of the sub-examples (you could just as well write `(LMNz)`, which would come out as `(2z)` if `(LMN)` is the second arabic-numbered example in the document).
+You can also write things like `(ABc-d)`, which come out as `(20c-d)`.

+To avoid bracketed words being mistaken for references to examples, the script assumes that no subexamples are labeled with more than one letter.
+(If a brackted word is mistaken for a reference, this is not usually a problem, unless an example happens to be defined with the corresponding label.)
+You can change this default by modifying the value of `MAX_SUB_EXAMPLE_LETTERS`.

+Occasionally, you may want to explicitly specify that something which looks like a reference to an example is in fact not.
+(For example, if you have the word 'I' in parantheses in a gloss, and an example labeled `(I)`) You can prevent a sequence of capital letters in parentheses from being interpreted as a reference to an example by insering a bang: `(!FOO)`.
+A bang in parentheses can be produced using `(!!)`.
+It should rarely if ever be necessary to use bangs in the manner -- the need arises only if you happen to have defined an example with the corresponding label.

 References to non-existent examples are ignored.
 This can happen sometimes if you put acronyms in parantheses (e.g. "The Uniformity of